 What makes a hyper heat mini split different?

-A hyper heat mini split is a ductless heat pump designed to hold stronger heating performance in colder outdoor conditions than a standard mini split.
+A hyper heat mini split is a ductless heat pump designed to provide stronger heating performance in colder outdoor conditions than a standard mini split.
 Regular heat pumps can lose capacity as temperatures drop.
 Hyper heat models are built to keep producing useful heat at lower temperatures, which helps reduce the need for electric resistance backup heat or a second heating source.

 That matters even in South Texas.
 While Corpus Christi winters are mild compared to northern states, cold mornings and occasional freezes still happen.
 In those moments, equipment that keeps heating effectively without struggling can make the home more comfortable and less expensive to run.